vaclavblazej/shell-command-manager/README.md

 **DISCLAIMER (WORK IN PROGRESS):**
 As of May 2020 this project is work in progress.
-The alpha release is planned for June.
+The alpha release is planned for June 2020.

 It **IS** designed to